 NYT must remedy the situation

 As this case investigation has shown, The New York Time greatly misled the world by presenting Arkham Intelligence as a respectable "crypto analysis firm".
 Not only do Arkham appear to lack the skills necessary to create a serious report, but almost every aspect of the organization is highly dubious.
-Although this case investigation brings hard evidence to the world, even a most basic and cursory investigation of the organization would have shown that they were not to be trusted, from the strange misaligned dates on their profiles, to the complete lack of any previous history recorded about them or their founder on the internet.
+While our case investigation brings hard evidence such as video recordings that are hard to obtain, even a most basic and cursory investigation of Arkham would have shown The Times that they should not to be trusted under any circumstances — from the strange misaligned dates on their profiles, to the complete lack of any previous history recorded about them or their founder on the internet.

 The NYT should now take the following steps to reduce the ongoing harm that their support for the Arkham report is causing: